Amsterdam/ee-docs/docs/general/using-git.md

     - [ ] Set "Required number of approvals before merging" to at least 1.
   - [ ]  Create a new branch every time you're implementing a feature, bug fix or other task.
   - [ ] Test before you push.
+- [ ] **Jupyter Notebooks vs. Production Code:** Strictly separate experimentation from production.
+Jupyter Notebooks (`.ipynb`) are permitted for exploration and data analysis.
+However, before an AI model or data pipeline is deployed, the code MUST be refactored into modular, testable Python scripts (`.py`) that adhere to the standard [Testing](/general/testing.md) and [Code Review](/general/code-review.md) policies.

 ### Branches
 - [ ] Branch names must include